stomp/stomp-spec/src/stomp-specification-1.2.md

 ### Changes in the Protocol

+STOMP 1.2 is mostly backwards compatible with STOMP 1.1.
+The only incompatible change is the possibility to end frame lines with carriage return plus line feed instead of only line feed.

-STOMP 1.2 is fully backwards compatible with STOMP 1.1.
-It introduces no new features but focuses on clarifying some areas of the specification such as:
+Apart from this, STOMP 1.2 introduces no new features but focuses on clarifying some areas of the specification such as:

 * repeated frame header entries